gikf/mint-syntax/README.md

 /frontend$ npm install
 ```

-**Note:** The dependency on the helmet-async has been removed recently - if you're getting errors, or the page doesn't load after pulling the latest verstion of the repository, you need to run `npm install` again.
-If the problem presist, try rebuilding the dependency list using the following commands:
+**Note:** The dependency on the helmet-async has been removed recently - if you're getting errors, or the page doesn't load after pulling the latest version of the repository, you need to run `npm install` again.
+If the problem persists, try rebuilding the dependency list using the following commands:

 ```bash
 /frontend$ rm -rf node_modules